 More information about traveling from Amsterdam Central to Haarlem can be found on the I amsterdam website.
 For more information on Amsterdam public transportation or to plan your journey, go to the the ns.nl website.

-- Haarlem is a walkable city…but only if you have the right shoes!
+- Haarlem is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) always pack these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.